This page may contain affiliate links.

 But you don’t have to use an activated carbon capsule if you don’t want to.
 It can be removed from the cap and the unit reassembled without it.
 While the taste of natural water sources doesn’t bother me, I can see the benefit of using the carbon capsule to remove additional contaminants or odors, especially if you drink water from sources near agricultural activity where herbicides and pesticides are used.

 The Flex also includes a 22 oz soft bottle.
-It can be combined in a number of different ways with the other components of the system depending on your needs.
-If you just want to use it as a bottle and not a filter, you can screw the grey pour top onto it as a cap.
+It can be combined in several different ways with the other components of the system, depending on your needs.
+If you want to use it as a bottle and not a filter, you can screw the grey pour top onto it as a cap.
 If you want to add in the blue microbiological filter, it screws into the interior of the pour spot, which then screws onto the soft bottle.
 And so on, like a Russian nesting doll.

-The one weakness of the Flex system is the system’s flow rate, which is comparable to a Sawyer Mini, but slower than the large Sawyer filter included with the Sawyer Squeeze System.
-It’s also slower than the Katadyn BeFree water filter.
+The one weakness of the Flex system is its flow rate, which is comparable to a Sawyer Mini but slower than the large Sawyer filter included with the Sawyer Squeeze System and slower than the Katadyn BeFree water filter.

-The advantage of using the Lifestraw Flex over the Katadyn BeFree, is its compatibility with soda bottles, Platypus/Evernew reservoirs, and the ability to mate it with hoses in an inline or gravity filter setup.
+The advantage of using the Lifestraw Flex over the Katadyn BeFree is its compatibility with soda bottles and Platypus/Evernew reservoirs, as well as its ability to mate it with hoses in an inline or gravity filter setup.
 The Katadyn BeFree Filter is only compatible with Katadyn or Hydrapack soft bottles, which is a pretty limited universe.

 Net-net, if you want a water filter that is widely deployable in different configurations and reduces chlorine, odors, organic chemical matter, and bad tastes, then the Lifestraw Flex with its activated carbon capsule is really the best alternative compared to the Sawyer Mini, Squeeze, Katadyn BeFree, and AquaMira Filters.